PeterCamilleri/CX16/quirks/favorites.md

 the bit-wise equivalent to _cmp_.
 As the only dyadic in the whole bunch it is the only case that makes sense to have immediate mode.
 * The _stz_ which just stores a zero and is annoyingly missing Accumulator mode.
-It would have save a byte.
+It would have been nice to save a byte when putting a zero in the A register.

 Note: Since it does not address memory, Accumulator is not technically an addressing mode, but it is listed here for completeness.